Online Art Travels: An Ultimate Banksy City Guide

 The first can be seen on top of this bus shelter in Admiralty Road, where there are three people depicted in a life-size scale: an elderly woman and an elderly man dancing on the left, and one man playing an accordion while sitting on the right.
 It seems saying: Don’t forget your grandparents!
 Actually, authorities placed barriers around the bus stop in order to protect it.

 Just few meters away, in Gorleston-on-sea (Norfolk), Banksy stenciled a very debated subject.
-On the little wall of Gorleston Model Boat Club you can see here (a pond where you can enjoy races with your model boat), next to the central bench, he realized two children who are thrown away into the air, holding to an inflatable dinghy being pumped up by an adult, who is not caring because they are drinking something.
+On the little wall of Gorleston Model Boat Club (a pond where you can enjoy races with your model boat), next to the central bench, he realized two children who are thrown away into the air, holding to an inflatable dinghy being pumped up by an adult, who is not caring because they are drinking something.
 The mural was immediately painted over, because it painfully recalled a terrible event.
 In 2018, a little girl died after an inflatable trampoline burst exactly on the beach of the town.
 The local community was too sensitive and thanked the deletion of the artwork.
 What did Banksy want to say with this?

 In the beach of Cromer (Norfolk), another type of warning.
 Luxury Rentals Only is a stencil in which the attention of some hermit crabs is captured by a sign with those words, hold by another one in a shell and surrounded by other shells.
 It is precisely on the seawall visible here, next to the beach huts.
 The artwork probably referred to the problems of second homes.
 There are roughly twice as many second homes in the UK as there are people experiencing homelessness.
 Moreover, the city of Norfolk has an extremely large number of vacation homes and local people have incredible difficulty in finding a home.
 The graffiti acquires a large sense and serious message addressing to homelessness, refugees and also rental market.